-22 Groundwater is expected to be encountered at approximately 15-20 ft msl, in the basal aquifer.
-Ten-23 inch-diameter, Schedule 80 polyvinyl chloride (PVC) conductor casing will be installed during 24 drilling as required if perched groundwater or contaminated soil is encountered to prevent 25 contamination from perched groundwater or other potential contaminant sources that could cross-26 contaminate and impact groundwater quality (see Section 3.2.2).
-Four-inch-diameter, Schedule 80 27 PVC cased monitoring wells with 30 ft slotted screens will be constructed within the boreholes in 28 compliance with the DOH-HEER TGM (DOH 2009).
-The wells will be screened within the basal 29 aquifer approximately 10 ft above and 20 ft below the groundwater surface.
-Estimated total depths 30 are approximately 235-395 ft bgs.
-Stainless steel centralizers will be installed at the top and bottom 31 of screened sections and on the blank well casing to ensure the well screen and casing are centered in 32 the borehole.
-The wells will be completed as above ground or as flush mount based on surrounding 33 site characteristics.
-Figure 5 displays a preliminary typical well installation diagram, and Table 3-3 34 summarizes the existing and proposed tentative borehole and well dimensions.
+Groundwater is expected to be encountered at approximately 15-20 ft msl, in the basal aquifer.
+Ten-inch-diameter, Schedule 80 polyvinyl chloride (PVC) conductor casing will be installed during drilling as required if perched groundwater or contaminated unconsolidated material is encountered to prevent contamination from perched groundwater or other potential contaminant sources that could cross-contaminate and impact groundwater quality (see Section 3.2.2).
+The conductor casing will be pressure-grouted in place as soon as possible after installation using a packer assembly and tremie pipe installed inside of the conductor casing that will allow the grout to be pumped through the packer assembly until it rises to the ground surface around the casing, or with tremie placed in the annular space around the casing.
+Four-inch-diameter, Schedule 80 PVC cased monitoring wells with 30-ft slotted screens will be constructed within the boreholes in compliance with the DOH-HEER TGM (DOH 2009).
+While the DOH-HEER TGM generally recommends 10-ft well screens, previous investigators have reported difficulties in accurately determining the groundwater depth during drilling (prior to setting the wells), and, perhaps as a consequence, two area monitoring wells were screened in elevations below the current groundwater surface elevation.
+Therefore, 30-ft screens are recommended for these wells to: (a) accommodate potentially large variations in water levels due both to natural forces (such as seasonal variations and drought conditions) and induced forces (such as variable supply well pumping rates that can impose variable drawdown conditions); (b) ensure that LNAPL, if present, can accumulate within the well under these variable conditions; and (c) maintain consistency with other recently installed site monitoring wells (i.e., to sample from comparable intervals).
+The wells will be screened within the basal aquifer approximately 10 ft above and 20 ft below the groundwater surface.
+Estimated total depths are approximately 215-490 ft bgs.
+Stainless steel centralizers will be installed at the top and bottom of screened sections and on the blank well casing to ensure the well screen and casing are centered in the borehole.
+The wells will be completed as above ground or as flush mount based on surrounding site characteristics.
+Figure 5 displays a preliminary typical well installation diagram, and Table 3-3 summarizes the existing and proposed tentative borehole and well dimensions.